kishan169/kishan169/README.md

 <h3>Tech enthusiast who loves to building apps that are interesting and useful and a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems sparkles.</h3>

- <li>I’m actively looking for an opportunity with a revolutionary company.</li>
+/* <li>I’m actively looking for an opportunity with a revolutionary company.</li>
- <li> I'm an observant and intuitive problem-solver, focused on writing clean, elegant, and efficient code.</li>
+ <li> I'm an observant and intuitive problem-solver, focused on writing clean, elegant, and efficient code.</li>*/
+ - 🔭 I’m currently working on **springboot API**

+- 🌱 I’m currently learning **implementation of springboot on project**

+- 👯 I’m looking to collaborate on **Interesting project related to API generation, J2EE , and App development**

+- 💬 I know **SpringBoot,Hibernate,JPA,Maven,JDBC,JAVA,JPQL,SQL,HTML,CSS,and JS**

+- ⚡ Fun fact **I don't let the things go...**

 <br>